datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Capital Contributions" \\f C \\l "2" .

-​(i) Except as otherwise provided in this Agreement, the amount of a Unit Holder’s Capital Contributions may be returned to it, in whole or in part, at any time, but only with the consent of all Members.
+​(i) Except as otherwise provided in this Agreement, the amount of a Unit Holder's Capital Contributions may be returned to it, in whole or in part, at any time, but only with the consent of all Members.
 Any such returns of Capital Contributions shall be made to all Unit Holders in proportion to the number of Units then held by each Unit Holder.
-Notwithstanding the foregoing, no return of a Unit Holder’s Capital Contributions shall be made hereunder if such distribution would violate applicable state law.
+Notwithstanding the foregoing, no return of a Unit Holder's Capital Contributions shall be made hereunder if such distribution would violate applicable state law.
 Under circumstances requiring a return of any Capital Contribution, no Unit Holder shall have the right to demand or